dwierp/API-Testing-Automatic-with-Postman/README.md

 - <b>Day 5-6:</b> Write test scripts for negative scenarios.<br>
 - <b>Day 7:</b> Finalize documentation and deliver the project.<br>

-- Item pertama
-    - Sub-item 1
-    - Sub-item 2
+## Success Criteria
+- All test cases pass successfully.<br>
+- The collection is well-organized and easy to use.<br>
+- Documentation is clear and comprehensive.<br>